backupbrew/switchbrew/NIM services.md

 These are not accessible without the required TLS client cert+privk, minus the time URL which can be accessed without any client cert+privk at all.

+While atumn seems to be for system-titles, and atum for eShop titles, the latter titles are accessible fine with atumn(with "/t/" for NCA-type0 at least).

 ## User-Agent